DreamOfTheRedChamber/system-design-interviews/scenario_newsfeed/flowchart.md

 ![](../.gitbook/assets/twitter_push.png)

-# Push and Pull Combined approach
+# Push and pull combined
 * For users with a lot of followers, use pull; For other users, use push.
 * Define a threshold \(number of followers\)
   * Below threshold use push